Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Experiments

 \subsubsection{Implementation Details.}

-We build our GVT on top of MAGVIT2~\cite{yulanguage}\footnote{As the original source is unavailable, we adopt the widely recognized reproduction of Open-MAGVIT2~\cite{luo2024open}.}.
+We build our GVT on top of the baseline MAGVIT2~\cite{yulanguage}\footnote{As the original source of MAGVIT-v2~\cite{yulanguage} is unavailable, we adopt the widely recognized public reproduction of Open-MAGVIT-v2~\cite{luo2024open}.}.
 We first extract the latent video representations $\mathbb{Z}$ from a $128 \times 128 \times 17$ video clip and then apply our GVT to project and quantize into Gaussian Video Tokens $\bar{\cG}$.
 We set the dimensionalities of the initial Query, Gaussian Set, and Mask Query to $D_1 = 64$, $D_2 = 69$, and $D_3 = 64$.
 The number of Gaussians is initialized as $K \times T = 512 \times 5$ for each $128 \times 128 \times 17$ video clip.
-After processing through the STGE, which consists of $B = 3$ DSTF blocks, followed by the GSP, we obtain an average of $1,868$, $1,964$, and $60,132$ Gaussian tokens for inputs of size $128 \times 128 \times 17$, $128 \times 128 \times 17$, and $854 \times 480 \times 17$ across all videos in the UCF101, K600, and DAVIS datasets.
-Each final token has a size of $D = 13$ with 8-dimensional coefficients (see \textit{Sec.~\ref{def_2dgs}.2}), and we adopt a $4096 \times 8$ codebook for quantization.
-We trained three separate models based on UCF-101, K600, and DAVIS-2017, respectively.
+After processing through STGE, which consists of $B = 3$ DSTF blocks, followed by the GSP, we obtain an average of $1,868$, $1,964$, and $60,132$ Gaussian tokens for inputs of size $128 \times 128 \times 17$, $128 \times 128 \times 17$, and $854 \times 480 \times 17$ across all videos in the UCF101, K600, and DAVIS datasets.
+Each final token has a size of $D = 13$ with 8-dimensional coefficients (see \textit{Sec.~\ref{def_2dgs}}), so we adopt a $4096 \times 8$ codebook.

+We train three separate models to perform the reconstruction task on the UCF101, K600, and DAVIS-2017-480P datasets.
+Following~\cite{luo2024open}, we first pre-train our model on ImageNet-1K~\cite{imagenet} at a resolution of $128 \times 128$ for 50 epochs using a base learning rate of $1 \times 10^{-4}$.
+We then fine-tune this model on UCF101 and K600 at the same resolution for 50 and 10 epochs, respectively, both with a base learning rate of $1 \times 10^{-4}$, resulting in two domain-specific models.
+For the DAVIS dataset, we further fine-tune the model trained on K600 for an additional 20 epochs at a higher resolution of $854 \times 480$, again using a base learning rate of $1 \times 10^{-4}$.
+All training procedures are conducted using 8 NVIDIA A100 80GB GPUs and optimized with the Adam optimizer and the unified hyper-parameters are $\alpha = 0.1$, $\beta = 0.25$, $\lambda_1 = 5 \times 10^{-3}$, $\lambda_2 = 2 \times 10^{-2}$, and $\tau = 0.25$.